PrateekAdurty/PrateekAdurty.github.io/_pages/about.md

 ---
 Heyo!
 My name is Prateek and I'm a junior at the University of Pennsylvania in the [Vagelos LSM Program](https://lsm.upenn.edu/).
 I'm currently very interested in biotech, finance, and computer science.

-Over the past couple of years I've done research at [Harmonic Discovery](https://www.harmonicdiscovery.com/) and at the [Zhou Lab](https://zhou-lab.github.io/) @ The Children's Hospital of Philadelphia.
+Over the past couple of years I've done research at [Harmonic Discovery](https://www.harmonicdiscovery.com/) and at the [Radhakrishnan Lab](https://fling.seas.upenn.edu/~biophys/dynamic/wordpress/).

 My research interests are in computational epigenetics, AI applied to the drug discovery process, and translational medicine.